 Is inhibition of Galectin-3 truly the mechanism by which GR-MD-02 exerts its therapeutic effects?

-The exact MOA in vivo is still not known.
-Investigators have clearly stated that “although improvement…in the activity of NASH and reduction in fibrosis was associated with reduction in the expression of Galectin-3 protein…it was not necessary to have a marked reduction [of Galectin-3] to observe the therapeutic effect”.
+It has been clearly stated that “although improvement…in the activity of NASH and reduction in fibrosis was associated with reduction in the expression of Galectin-3 protein…it was not necessary to have a marked reduction [of Galectin-3] to observe the therapeutic effect”.

 In other words, just because galectin-3 is overexpressed in inflammatory or immune disorders, does not indicate that inhibition of galectin-3 will afford any clinical benefit.